Optimal magnet assemblies for magnetocaloric cooling

 What do optimal magnet assemblies look like for the most efficient magnetocaloric cooling systems?
 We try to answer this question in a recent publication using isogeometric optimization!

-In his master's thesis in Computational Engineering, Michael Wiesheu, who is now a research associate with Prof. Sebastian Schöps in the Computational Electromagnetics department, developed a numerical optimization method that can be used to increase the effectiveness of the innovative, sustainable magnetocaloric cooling systems of the Darmstadt-based start-up MAGNOTHERM.
+In his master's thesis in Computational Engineering, Michael Wiesheu, who is now a research associate with Prof. Sebastian Schöps in the department, developed a numerical optimization method that can be used to increase the effectiveness of the innovative, sustainable magnetocaloric cooling systems of the Darmstadt-based start-up Computational Electromagnetics.
 The work exploits an efficient and highly accurate isogeometric finite element discretization and combines topology and shape optimization.
+MAGNOTHERM

 A related publication in cooperation with CEM, CPS and MAGNOTHERM was recently published in the International Journal of Refrigeration: